rudderlabs/sample-user-transformers/README.md

 	* Reduce batch size by first shuffling the events to try and achieve even distribution of event types and then select only a subset of events

+* Template User Transformation for Removing Attributes without Values

+This is a sample/template transformation wherein all attributes within the event payload, which are not having any value, are removed to reduce the payload size and also optimize storage space for warehouses